Inotropes - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 Overview

 Inotropes are medications designed to manage various heart conditions by either enhancing or reducing the force of heart muscle contractions.
 Positive inotropes strengthen contractions and are used to treat conditions such as cardiogenic shock and bradycardia.
-Conversely, negative inotropes weaken contractions to help manage conditions like hypertension and angina.
+Conversely, negative inotropes weaken contractions to help manage conditions like hypertension and chest pain.

 Types